dvinibrahimagic/vehicles/vehicles-ooa.md

 - Truck - transport loads of shipments, bigger and longer than a car (an example of a material transport vehicle)

-- Bus - to commercially transport people from a to b
+- Bus - to commercially transport a lot of people from a to b

-- Bicycle - cheap alternative, requires no fuel, small.
+- Bicycle - cheap alternative, requires no fuel, small, may ignore traffic conditions

- __
+___

 #### Electric Vehicles
-- Electric Car: Battery-powered, zero emissions, quiet, regenerative braking, requires charging.
+- Electric Car - electric fueled car

-- Electric Truck: Larger battery, high torque, used for transport, eco-friendly, limited range.
+- Electric Truck

  #### Gas-powered Vehicles
-- Car: Internal combustion engine (ICE), runs on petrol/diesel, emits CO₂, fast refueling.
+- Car

-- Truck: Larger fuel tank, high towing capacity, used for cargo transport, fuel consumption varies.
+- Truck

-- Motorcycle: Lightweight, fuel-efficient, high speed, uses petrol, agile maneuverability.
+- Motorcycle

  #### Unpowered Vehicles

-- Bicycle: Human-powered, no fuel, eco-friendly, requires pedaling, simple maintenance.
+- Bicycle

-__
+___

 ### Gas Station